Skip to content

 Tailwind Grid-Purge Prevention

-To ensure column layouts render correctly without depending on dynamic Tailwind compiler classes (which JIT compilers purge), Kinetix evaluates columnSpan parameters into inline CSS styles:
+To ensure column layouts render correctly without depending on dynamic Tailwind compiler classes (which JIT compilers purge), Kinetix evaluates columns / columnSpan parameters into inline CSS variables consumed by static @container rules:

 2. Section Cards